Complementary COVID test kits

 For the family: The best way to get into remote settings with the family is on the water.
 We can help build confidence by giving you easy and practical skills, and help you build your tool box for planning a safe and fun trip.

 For couples: Getting in a canoe with your bestie can be one of the best ways to escape together.
 But when the going gets tough understanding each others roles and having the ability to communicate well is essential.
 Team building at its best.

 We have partnered with WMA to offer the full complement of Wilderness first aid levels.
 This includes occupational CPR and first aid courses.
 WMA directly works with and follows best practices and guide lines set out by the Wilderness Medical Society.
 WMA also only uses experienced professionals, doctors, nurses and paramedics to deliver their curriculum.

 As restrictions are lifted and the transition to practical training increase the following guidelines will be implemented.

-If during a course the instructors develops any symptoms of COVID 19 they are to contact the Rescue Canada office, self-isolate and contact Health Link at 8-1-1.
+If during a course the instructors develops any symptoms of COVID 19 they are to, self-isolate and contact Health Link at 8-1-1.